aarddict/tools/doc/aardtools.rst

 selector per line.
 Individual selectors may also be specified as command line argument.
 Each selector is applied to article HTML and matching elements are removed.
 See BeautifulSoup_ documentation for details on supported selectors.
-Sample content filters for a typical Note that no content filters are applied by default.
+Examples of content filters for a typical wikipedia and wiktionary are included (under :file:`aardtools/mwcouch/filters`).
+Note that no content filters are applied by default.

 .. _BeautifulSoup: http://www.crummy.com/software/BeautifulSoup/bs4/doc/
 .. _mwscrape.py: https://github.com/itkach/mwscrape